evelynbirnzain/BDP_1/reports/Assignment-1-Report.md

 similarly in that the desired source information needs to be transmitted with the data points.

-For more complicated metadata or if there are processing pipelines in use it might make sense to create a separate schema/document that references the actual data point and contains information about when and how the data as processed.
+For more complicated metadata or if there are processing pipelines in use it might make sense to create a separate collection for metadata.
+The metadata document could then just reference the actual data point (or the other way around) and contains information about when and how the data was processed.

 _2. Assume that each of your tenants/users will need a dedicated ``mysimbdp-coredms``.
 Design the data schema of service information for ``mysimbdp-coredms`` that can be published into an existing registry (like ZooKeeper, consul or etcd) so that you can find information about which ``mysimbdp-coredms`` is for which tenants/users.
 (1 point)_

 Following the example from the tutorials, I would create a consul config as follows and just tag the service with the tenant name.
 The service can then be registered with the consul agent.
 The tenant can query consul to find the